 Warren Stark, DO

-Dr. Warren Stark obtained his medical degree from the Kirksville College of Osteopatchic Medicine and completed his residency at the University of Missouri, ColumbiA He is board-eligible in psychiatry and has completed mini-fellowships in seizure disorders.
+Dr. Warren Stark obtained his medical degree from the Kirksville College of Osteopathic Medicine and completed his residency at the University of Missouri, Columbia.
+He is board-eligible in psychiatry and has completed mini-fellowships in seizure disorders.
 His professional interests include psychopharmacology.
 Dr. Stark is affiliated with Research Medical Center.